 The CEIP program allows VMware to collect data from customer installations to improve the Tanzu Kubernetes Grid Integrated Edition experience.
 Collecting data at scale allows VMware to identify patterns and warning signals in Tanzu Kubernetes Grid Integrated Edition installations.

 Customers who participate in the CEIP receive proactive support benefits that include a weekly report based on telemetry data.
 Contact your Customer Success Manager to subscribe to this report.
 You can view a sample report at TKGI Platform Operations Report.

 Note: Tanzu Kubernetes Grid Integrated Edition does not collect any personally identifiable information (PII) at either participation level.
 For a list of the data Tanzu Kubernetes Grid Integrated Edition collects, see Data Dictionary.

 Telemetry Server: This component runs on the TKGI control plane.
-The server receives telemetry events from the TKGI API and metrics from Telemetry agent pods.
+The server receives CEIP events from the TKGI API and metrics from Telemetry agent pods.
 The server sends events and metrics to a data lake for archiving and analysis.

 Telemetry Agent Pod: This component runs in each Kubernetes cluster as a deployment with one replica.
 Agent pods periodically poll the Kubernetes API for cluster metrics and send the metrics to the Telemetry server.

 The following diagram shows how CEIP data flows through the system components:

 View a larger version of this image.

 For information about TKGI CEIP collection and reporting, see the TKGI Telemetry Data spreadsheet, hosted on Google Drive.